-Registered Shareholders and duly appointed proxyholders will be able to attend, participate in and vote at the Meeting online at https://web.lumiagm.com/213741847 (password: "terrascend2024" (case-sensitive)).
+Registered Shareholders and duly appointed proxyholders will be able to attend, participate in and vote at the Meeting online at https://web.lumiagm.com/229337617 (password: "terrascend2025" (case-sensitive)).
 Such persons may then enter the Meeting by clicking "I have a login" and entering a username and password before the start of the Meeting:

-• Registered Shareholders: The control number located on the form of proxy (or in the email notification you received if you have previously consented to receiving shareholder materials via email) is the username.
-The password to the Meeting is "terrascend2024" (case sensitive).
-If, as a registered Shareholder you are using your control number to login to the Meeting and you have previously voted, you do not need to vote again when the polls open during the Meeting.
-By voting at the Meeting, you will revoke your previous voting instructions received prior to voting cut-off.

-• Duly appointed proxyholders: Odyssey will provide the proxyholder with a username by e-mail after the voting deadline has passed (see section below entitled "Virtual Meeting Protocols: Registering a Proxyholder to Attend the Meeting").
-The password to the Meeting is "terrascend2024" (case sensitive).
+- Registered Shareholders: The control number located on the form of proxy (or in the email notification you received if you have previously consented to receiving shareholder materials via email) is the username.
+The password to the Meeting is "terrascend2025" (case sensitive).
+If, as a registered Shareholder you are using your control number to log in to the Meeting and you have previously voted, you do not need to vote again when the polls open during the Meeting.
+By voting at the Meeting, you will revoke your previous voting instructions received prior to voting cut-off. - Duly appointed proxyholders: Odyssey will provide the proxyholder with a username by e-mail after the voting deadline has passed (see section below entitled "Virtual Meeting Protocols: Registering a Proxyholder to Attend the Meeting").
+The password to the Meeting is "terrascend2025" (case sensitive).
 Only registered Shareholders and duly appointed proxyholders will be entitled to attend, participate in and vote at the Meeting.
-Non-Registered Shareholders who have not duly appointed themselves as proxyholder to attend the Meeting as a guest but will not be able to participate in or vote at the Meeting.
-Shareholders who wish to appoint a third party proxyholder to represent them at the Meeting (including Non-Registered Shareholders who wish to appoint themselves as proxyholder to attend, participate in or vote at the Meeting) MUST vote by proxy AND register the proxyholder.
+Non-Registered Shareholders who have not duly appointed themselves as proxyholder will be able to attend the Meeting as a guest but will not be able to participate in or vote at the Meeting.
+Shareholders who wish to appoint a third-party proxyholder to represent them at the Meeting (including Non-Registered Shareholders who wish to appoint themselves as proxyholder to attend, participate in or vote at the Meeting) MUST submit their duly complete proxy or Voting Instruction Form, as applicable, AND register the proxyholder, as described below.